ShahanMag/leonex-transport/server/docs/UPDATE_2.0.md

 - Rental pricing is NOW set per-job, not per-vehicle
 - Same vehicle can have different prices for different rentals
 - Price is calculated at rental time, not vehicle creation
+- Every rental gets a unique code for tracking

 ---